-- Configurable firmware in more and more places (embedded processors, FPGA configurations, etc.) - Need to manage & track What should be integrated with release mgmt? - Scripts, glue code, computer configurations - ø ditto - Especially Online needs to be able to "test" deploy and back out quickly - More automation than BaBar (path / symlink based scheme) seems desirable - Design mechanisms to ensure consistency of what code is running - large farms make sure every machine has the right executables and configuration
+- Configurable firmware in more and more places (embedded processors, FPGA configurations, etc.) - Need to manage & track What should be integrated with release mgmt? - Scripts, glue code, computer configurations - ø ditto - Especially Online needs to be able to "test" deploy and back out quickly - More automation than BaBar (path / symlink based scheme) seems desirable - With only O(100) HLT nodes in SuperB tractable problem

-Data Format + Dependency Mgmt
+Data Format + Dependency Mgmt (1)

-- Data format (or semantics) or database schema changes are always difficult - Fundamental problem: Have to deploy code that understands the new format / schema before deploying code that produces data in that format - Onfortunate effect in BaBar: Interesting improvements in Online got delayed for months because downstream release building and deployment was difficult - Attempt do design a system that provides the necessary agility and flexibility for Online - e.g. Simplify downstream release builds / deployment - e.g. look into how forward&backward compatibility could be achieved
+- Data format (or semantics) or database schema changes are always difficult - Fundamental problem: Have to deploy code that understands the new format / schema before deploying code that produces data in that format - Onfortunate effect in BaBar: Interesting improvements in Online got delayed for months because downstream release building and deployment was difficult - SuperB: Attempt to design a system that provides the necessary agility and flexibility for Online - e.g. Simplify downstream release builds / deployment - e.g. look into how improved forward&backward compatibility could be achieved